Here’s how it works

 you’re depleting the death benefit–a death benefit you presumably wanted to pass on to your heirs or perhaps use to pay for estate taxes.

 Finally, compare the costs of combination policies to other forms of life insurance, such as term insurance, and stand-alone long-term care policies.
-Depending on your age and health, the cost for the combination life policy may actually be higher than the total premiums paid for separate life insurance and long-term care policies, especially if your life insurance need is temporary
+Depending on your age and health, the cost for the combination life insurance policy may actually be higher than the total premiums paid for separate life insurance and long-term care policies, especially if your life insurance need is temporary

 (such as income replacement during your working years) rather than permanent.